Ga 1:6-8 ¶ I marvel that ye are so soon removed from him that called you into the grace of Christ unto another gospel:

 11 But we have faith that we will get salvation through the grace of the Lord Jesus in the same way as they.
 Weymouth

-Now the last verse bears repeating for a third time for those who think there was two different gospels.
+Now the last verse bears repeating for a second time for those who think there was two different gospels.

 Acts 15:11 But we have faith that we will get salvation through the grace of the Lord Jesus in the same way as they.
 Weymouth